-(g) Nothing contained in this section shall be construed to deprive the state department of health of its jurisdiction under section 25-32 of the general statutes.
-The authority shall notify the state commissioner of health of any proposed sale or other transfer of land, or change or use, as required by said section.

-(h) The authority shall use the proceeds of any sale or transfer under this section solely for capital improvements to its remaining properties, acquisition of real property or any interest or right therein, retirement of debt or any combination of such purposes.

-(i) The provisions of this section shall apply to any unimproved real property or any interest or right therein related to the water supply system whether owned or possessed by the authority or by any subsidiary corporation.
+- (g) Nothing contained in this section shall be construed to deprive the state department of health of its jurisdiction under section 25-32 of the general statutes.
+The authority shall notify the state commissioner of health of any proposed sale or other transfer of land, or change or use, as required by said section. - (h) The authority shall use the proceeds of any sale or transfer under this section solely for capital improvements to its remaining properties, acquisition of real property or any interest or right therein, retirement of debt or any combination of such purposes. - (i) The provisions of this section shall apply to any unimproved real property or any interest or right therein related to the water supply system whether owned or possessed by the authority or by any subsidiary corporation.

 SECTION 19.
-The authority shall not (1)acquire, by purchase, lease or otherwise any existing water supply system or parts thereof or any wastewater system or parts thereof,(2) commence any project costing more than two million dollars to repair, improve, construct, reconstruct, enlarge and extend any of its properties or systems, or (3) acquire or make a subsequent investment in any noncore business in an amount more than one million dollars without the approval, following a public hearing, of a majority of the total weighted votes of the membership of the representative policy board.
+The authority shall not (1) acquire, by purchase, lease or otherwise any existing water supply system or parts thereof or any wastewater system or parts thereof, (2) commence any project costing more than three and one-half million dollars to repair, improve, construct, reconstruct, enlarge and extend any of its properties or systems, or (3) acquire or make a subsequent investment in any noncore business in an amount more than one and one-half million dollars without the approval, following a public hearing, of a majority of the total weighted votes of the membership of the representative policy board, excluding vacancies.
+The dollar amounts specified in subdivisions (2) and (3) of this section shall be adjusted every three years by the Consumer Price Index factor, as described in section 4 of special act 77-98, as amended by special act 78-24, special act 84-46, public act 02-85, special act 03-11, special act 13-20 and this act, with the approval of a majority of the weighted votes of the membership of the representative policy board, excluding vacancies.
 In the case of the first acquisition by the authority of an existing water supply system or part thereof, after such approval by the representative policy board the authority shall file with the town clerk of each city and town in the district its plan for such acquisition.
 The legislative body of each such city and town shall approve or disapprove such acquisition plan within sixty days after such filing, provided failure to disapprove within such sixty days shall be deemed approval of such acquisition plan.
 The authority shall not first acquire an existing water supply system or part thereof except in accordance with an acquisition plan approved by at least sixty percent of such legislative bodies.

 SECTION 20. (a) The authority shall have an annual audit of its accounts, books and records by a certified public accountant selected by the representative policy board.
-A copy of the audit shall be filed in the office of the town clerk in each town within the district and with the public utilities control authority, and shall be available for public inspection during the ordinary business hours of the authority at the principal office of the authority.
-A concise financial statement shall be published annually, at least once, in a newspaper of general circulation in the municipality where the principal office of the authority is located.
-If such publication is not made by the authority, the representative policy board shall publish such statement at the expense of the authority.
+A copy of the audit shall be filed in the office of the town clerk in each town within the district and shall be available for public inspection during the ordinary business hours of the authority at the principal office of the authority.
+A concise financial statement shall be posted annually on the South Central Connecticut Regional Water Authority's web site.